SandeepKumarGulati1983/SudokuAlgoritham/README.md

 # SudokuAlgoritham
-I am working on this programm to solve any level of sudoku .
-But right now its workes only for Easy and medium level .
+I am working on this program to solve any level of sudoku .
+But right now it is working only for Easy and medium level .
-I tried GeekForGeek solution also https://www.geeksforgeeks.org/backtracking-set-7-suduku/ But unfortunately for me that also not working
+I tried GeekForGeek solution also https://www.geeksforgeeks.org/backtracking-set-7-suduku/ But unfortunately for me that is not working java conversion of the same c++ code is present in my code files.

 # How to Run this Code
 1. SudokuAlgo.java is the Main file